sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Clock-input capable pins are those pins for which the Xilinx I/O pin identifier contains either 'MRCC' or 'SRCC'.
 These pins can be used to route high-quality clock signals into the FPGA.

-* Note 1: Regular pins can also be used to lead clock signals into the FPGA, but this is sub-optimal, discouraged by the Xilinx documentation, and requires constraint file overrides to override warnings in Vivado.
+* Note 1: Regular pins can also be used to lead clock signals into the FPGA, but this is sub-optimal, explicitly discouraged by the Xilinx documentation, and requires constraint file overrides to override warnings in Vivado.
 * Note 2: Clock signals routed from the inside of the FPGA to the outside can be routed over 'regular' pins without issue.

 For pin pairs that can be used as differential pairs, the positive pin is shown first, the negative pin is shown last; and they are separated by a slash.

 Note that pair-capable pins don't *have* to be used as pairs, they can also be used as two single-ended pins.

 In case of using a clock-input-capable pair as 2 regular pins, the positive pin of the pair can be used as a single-ended clock input.

 #### Clock-input-capable differential PIO pairs (6 pairs, 12 pins)